At La Trobe we are committed to ensuring the safety and wellbeing of our students, staff, and volunteers.

 Child Safety Commitment

 As part of our commitment we have implemented the Victorian Child Safe Standards to help protect children and young people under the age of 18 from child abuse and neglect.

 Promoting safety, participation and well being

 At La Trobe we support the safety, participation, wellbeing and empowerment of children and young people, and seek to ensure the safety of any children involved in university-related activities.
 We achieve this by:

-- adhering to La Trobe University’s child safe policy and commitment;
+- adhering to La Trobe University’s Child Safety and Wellbeing Policy and commitment;

 - performing Working with Children checks for all identified roles engaged in child related activities and services;